onema/TheAutoMaTweet/README.md

 ```

 #### Create a policy
-Note that I have included a simple policy file.
+I have included a simple policy file. **PLEASE NOTE THIS POLICY IS VERY OPEN AND SHOULD ONLY BE USED FOR TEST APPS**

 ```bash
 aws iam create-policy \